nonnb/nonnb.github.io/src/SmartGit/Manual/Integrations/Azure-DevOps.md

 ![](../attachments/53215478/53215481.png)

-### Repository access using "Generate Git Credentials"

-If you are only interested in accessing your Azure DevOps Git repositories, but you don't need the additional *Azure DevOps Hosting Provider functionality* (e.g. managing pull requests in SmartGit), you may open the Azure website, navigate to your Azure DevOps repository, invoke **Clone** and then **Generate Git Credentials**.
-When SmartGit asks you for **User Name** and **Password** enter these credentials.

 ### Setting up a custom Azure DevOps Application for SmartGit

 To get OAuth authentication working for Azure DevOps On-Premise instances or to avoid callbacks to `https://www.syntevo.com` you can set up a custom *Azure DevOps application* and configure SmartGit to use it for OAuth authentication.